Special needs of grieving children who have special needs- the forgotten mourners

 Introduction

-When you become a parent it is often a defining and miraculous
+When you become a parent it is often a defining and miraculous experience

-herein lies the need for the “MOM 2 MOM” Program.
+need for the “MOM 2 MOM” Program.

-the years an abundance of resources for children with intellectual and developmental disabilities have been established with
+Over the years an abundance of resources for children with intellectual and developmental

-a focus on advocacy, education, and financial support for our loved ones with “special needs”.
-The missing link
+disabilities have been established with a focus on advocacy, education, and financial support for our loved ones with “special

-in all of these however has been the recognition for services for the primary caregiver’s mental health and wellness,
+needs”.
+The missing link in all of these however has been the recognition for services for the primary caregiver’s

-specifically a service for mothers.
+mental health and wellness, specifically a service for mothers.

-needs children are at risk for depression and related disorders (Reuters, 4/18/2008).
-In addition, several
+Mothers with special needs children are at risk for depression and related

-studies have indicated that parents of special needs children have significantly higher divorce rates than those with typically
+children have significantly higher divorce rates than those with typically developing children.
+Co-morbid medical illness,

-developing children.
-Co-morbid medical illness, financial stressors, faith based challenges, and employment struggles persist
+financial stressors, faith based challenges, and employment struggles persist with the challenges of being a primary caregiver

-with the challenges of being a primary caregiver of a developmentally disabled child.
+of a developmentally disabled child.

 The MOM 2 MOM Program